NicholasBerryman/PCBDraw/README.md

 ### Mac and Linux
 * Ensure Java is installed (download and install from https://www.java.com/en/download/)
 * Once Java is installed, download PCBDraw from https://github.com/NicholasBerryman/PCBDraw/blob/master/dist/PCBDraw.jar?raw=true
-* Once it has downloaded, move it somewhere you won't lose it (e.g The Desktop) and run it normally
+* Once it has downloaded, move it somewhere you won't lose it (e.g your Desktop) and run it normally

 ## User Guide
 ### The User Interface